dyedurham/SbManager/README.md

 ## Overview

 SbManager is an app that is installable as a Windows Service (using Topshelf) that allows a level of visibility and maintenence on top of ASB and SBWS.
-It started life as a project internal to GlobalX Legal Solutions (http://www.globalx.com.au), but is was open-sourced as there was a general feeling that such a tool would be beneficial to the community at large.
+It started life as a project internal to GlobalX (http://www.globalx.com.au), but is was open-sourced as there was a general feeling that such a tool would be beneficial to the community at large.

 While there is already a pretty good tool for doing the things SbManager does, SbManager was created due to the following deficiencies in that existing software: